RoelCrabbe/Custify-TypeScript/README.md

 ## 🚀 About Custify Backend

 The Custify Backend is the robust server-side foundation powering the Custify CRM platform.
-Built with TypeScript and Next.js API routes, it provides a scalable, type-safe, and secure backend infrastructure for managing customer relationships, real-time communications, and data persistence.
+Built with TypeScript and Next.js API routes, it provides a scalable, type-safe, and secure backend infrastructure for managing customer relationships, authentication, and data persistence.

-This backend works seamlessly with the [Custify React Frontend](https://github.com/RoelCrabbe/Custify-React) to deliver a complete CRM solution.
+This backend works seamlessly with the [Custify React Frontend](https://github.com/RoelCrabbe/Custify-React) and [Custify WebSocket Server](https://github.com/RoelCrabbe/Custify-WebSocket) to deliver a complete CRM solution.

 ### ✨ Key Features